Convict tramway

-The Convict Tramway was hauled by human power: convicts from the Port Arthur convict settlement. and was created to replace the hazardous sea voyage from Hobart to Port Arthur, Tasmania.
-Charles O'Hara Booth oversaw the construction of the tramway.
+The 19th-century convict tramway, in Tasmania, used trusted prisoners from the Port Arthur convict settlement as motive power.
+Constructed to bypass the hazardous sea voyage from Hobart to Port Arthur, it was the first "railed way" in Australia to carry passengers and general freight.
+(Note: The term "railed way" refers to a configuration that preceded those of full-scale railways.
+The timber rails of the line, for example, were inadequate for speeds higher than those of running men or weights of more than half a ton; and carts were not coupled together.)

-It opened in 1836 and ran for 8 km (5 miles) from Oakwood to Taranna.
-By most definitions, the tramway was the first passenger-carrying railway/tramway in Australia.
-An unconfirmed report says that it continued to Eaglehawk Neck and, if this was so, the length of the tramway would have been more than doubled.
-The gauge is unknown.
-The tramway carried passengers and freight (with a capacity of one half-ton), and ran on wooden rails.
-The track was not levelled but followed the natural elevation of the ground; on descending a hill the runners were permitted to ride on the vehicle.
-One team of convicts—usually three in number—could complete up to three round trips per day, carrying freight in both directions.
-If proving themselves trustworthy the men were eventually rewarded with permission to access less restricted part of the colony.
-A sketch by Col. Mundy, which is held in the Tasmanian Archives, shows four convicts providing the motive power.
-The date of closure is unknown, but it was certainly prior to 1877.
+The line, of unknown gauge, was constructed under the supervision of the penal settlement's commandant, Captain Charles O'Hara Booth.
+Opened in 1836, it ran for 8 km from Oakwood to Taranna.
+An unconfirmed report said that the line continued to Eaglehawk Neck; if this were so, its length would have been more than doubled.

+The tramway carried freight, with a capacity of half a ton, and passengers, on wooden rails.
+The track formation was not levelled but followed the natural elevation of the ground; on descending a hill the runners were permitted to ride on the vehicle.
+One team of convicts – usually three in number – could complete up to three round trips per day, carrying freight in both directions.
+If he proved trustworthy, a convict was eventually rewarded with permission to access less restricted parts of the colony.

+The date of the line's closure is unknown; the penal settlement closed in 1877.